jeremywillans/event-emitter/README.md

 [![gh_last_commit][gh_last_commit]](../../commits/master)
 [![hacs_custom][hacs_custom]][hacs]

 This component creates a service `event_emitter.call` that lets you emit a call-service event.
-This can be used to pass Service data between components such as to Node Red.
+This can be used to pass Service data between components such as from the Lovelace UI to Node Red.

 There is no restirction on parameters allowing total flexibility.

+In the below use-case example, a service data field `event` is used to route flows in Node Red.

 ![Emitter Example](emitter_example.png)